Nissan Pathfinder Performance

 - "Last year's CVT automatic didn't thrill us, but the addition of D-Step Shift Logic makes the 2015 Pathfinder much more enjoyable to drive.
 We have nothing but praise for the Pathfinder's V6 engine, which offers both impressive power and fuel economy." -- Kelley Blue Book

 The 2015 Pathfinder comes standard with front-wheel drive, and all-wheel drive is available.
 Reviewers note that the Pathfinder has controlled body motions through turns and precise steering, but some say that it doesn't feel quite as athletic as rivals like the Mazda CX-9.
 However, test drivers agree that the Pathfinder has a comfortable, car-like ride.

 - "Thanks to its unit body, the 7-passenger Pathfinder can accommodate a modern suspension that returns a stable, smooth ride and excellent road manners.
 Body roll is minimal even under hard cornering, and the nicely weighted steering feels responsive and on-center." -- Kelley Blue Book

 - "Although the steering is light and precise, handling is not a strong suit for the Pathfinder, and it feels large from behind the wheel.
 Consumers looking for sportier handling will find it in the Mazda CX-9, for example, although we suspect most Pathfinder buyers won't view this as a significant weakness." -- Edmunds

 - "Not surprisingly, the handling is tuned more for safety than for smiles, but the new Pathfinder puts forth a reassuringly carlike stability at speed." -- AutoTrader (2014)

 Next Steps: Nissan Pathfinder

-- Find low financing rates for the Nissan Pathfinder
+- View the best prices for the 2015 Nissan Pathfinder

 - See Affordable Midsize SUVs rankings